ARTbio/startbio/docs/scRNAseq_basics/import.md

 expression matrix in `dgCMatrix` format.
 It is a sparse matrix used for efficient processing of large matrices.

+!!! bug "Warning"
     A very important parameter of `Read10X` is `gene.column` which allows us to choose which column of the `genes.tsv` file to use.
-It is preferable to select the column composed only of gene ID during the analysis (column 1) and to use the *gene names* only during the annotation of the marker genes.
+It is preferable to select the column composed only of gene ID during the analysis (column 1) and to use the gene names only during the annotation of the marker genes.
-Indeed column 2 of `genes.tsv` is in fact composed of *gene name* and *gene ID* (because there is not necessarily a *gene name* assigned to each unique identifier).
-Moreover, several *gene ID* can correspond to a single *gene name* making the annotation step very complex.
+    Indeed column 2 of `genes.tsv` is in fact composed of gene name and *gene ID* (because there is not necessarily a gene name assigned to each unique identifier).
+Moreover, several *gene ID* can correspond to a single gene name making the annotation step very complex.
-If we choose column 2, duplicates in *gene names* are handled with the `make.unique` function which detects duplicates and then adds `.1, .2, ..., .n` after each occurrence (knowing that the first occurrence is not modified).
+    If we choose column 2, duplicates in gene names are handled with the `make.unique` function which detects duplicates and then adds `.1, .2, ..., .n` after each occurrence (knowing that the first occurrence is not modified).
 With these modified gene names, it will be very difficult to use the different databases that will not be able to recognize textually these new gene names.

     We could think that it would be easy to find the genes whose names have been modified afterwards by searching all the genes that would have a dot in their names, unfortunately some gene names already contain dots making the search for patterns even more complex.
-To get rid of all these problems, I **strongly recommend** to use the first column and to use only *gene names* afterwards.
+To get rid of all these problems, I **strongly recommend** to use the first column and to use only gene names afterwards.

 ``` r
 ## Import expression matrix